-The global air cargo industry is attempting to replicate the success of passenger electronic ticketing (ET) to the air cargo industry since 2006 with its e-Freight initiative.
-Recently, IATA has introduced eAWB360 – a “call-to-action” initiative at selected airports having a favourable regulatory and operational environment
+The global air cargo industry is attempting to replicate the success of passenger electronic ticketing (ET) in the air cargo industry since 2006 with its e-freight initiative.
+Recently, IATA has introduced eAWB360 – a “call-to-action” initiative at selected Airports having a favourable regulatory and operational environment.

-The key to success for air freight industry lies in innovation, particularly in IT, as a means to excel across the entire air freight value.
+The key to success for the air freight industry lies in innovation, particularly in IT, as a means to excel across the entire air freight value.
 It has been experienced that innovation today comes from niche IT providers, who are knowledgeable and flexible to the changes required.
-For decades, leading integrators have demonstrated the benefit that was generated with such an approach in terms of reducing data duplication, transparency, selfservice kiosks and mobility solutions.
-Many industry players worldwide are eager to join this technology revolution.
+For decades, leading integrators have demonstrated the benefit that was generated with such an approach in terms of reducing data duplication, transparency, self-service kiosks and mobility solutions.
+Many industry players worldwide are eager to join this technological revolution.

-When discrepancies were observed in communicating this automated information, then collaborative platforms were introduced enabling seamless exchange of information between internal operational systems and those used by the external trade partners in the value chain.
-The organizations that introduced IoT (Internet of Things) into world of logistics are able to monitor a multitude of assets within a supply chain simultaneously using interconnected technologies.
-However, IoT applications currently focus only upon improving capacity, efficiency, manageability, reliability and cost reduction.
+When discrepancies were observed in communicating this automated information, then collaborative platforms were introduced enabling a seamless exchange of information between internal operational systems and those used by the external trade partners in the value chain.
+The organisations that introduced IoT (Internet of Things) into the world of Logistics are able to monitor a multitude of assets within a supply chain simultaneously using interconnected technologies.
+However, IoT applications currently focus only on improving capacity, efficiency, manageability, reliability and cost reduction.

-Industry trends reflect that displacing of established logistics firms is likely in the coming years with disruptive innovation in technology coming in force in airfreight` logistics.
+Industry trends reflect that displacing of established Logistics firms is likely in the coming years with disruptive innovation in technology coming into force in airfreight Logistics.

-“Innovation using disruptive technology goes beyond automation, e-business or digitization.
+“Innovation using disruptive technology goes beyond automation, e-business or digitisation.
 It’s about ‘paradigm shift in efficacy’ of services & core competency in the business”.

 Trade facilitation has evolved from EDI based electronic customs declaration systems to Community Systems.
 These have evolved into Fully Integrated Single Windows to connect traders, Customs, regulatory authorities and private-sector participants.
 Then came the True National single windows between two economies and among several economies within a regional grouping.
 The Single Window can enhance the availability and authenticity of information thereby reducing fraud and expediting and simplifying information flow between trade centres and governments resulting in greater harmonization and sharing of relevant data across parties involved in cross-border trade.

-As per industry reports, the UN Single Window concept could therefore be a next logical step in trade digitization.
+As per industry reports, the UN Single Window concept could therefore be the next logical step in trade digitisation.
 It will help to facilitate international trade and allow governments to give businesses an opportunity to reduce their overheads and simplify international shipments while at the same time keeping borders secure and documentation updated and in check.
-Digitalization is the game changing chance for air cargo industry to create a new future
+Digitalisation is the game-changing chance for the air cargo industry to create a new future.